Xilinx/VMC_Help/HDL/insert/README.md

 # Depuncture

-The Xilinx Depuncture block allows you to insert an arbitrary symbol into your input data at the location specified by the depuncture code.
+The Depuncture block allows you to insert an arbitrary symbol into your input data at the location specified by the depuncture code.

 ![](./Images/block.png)

+## Description
-The Xilinx Depuncture block accepts data of type `UFixN_0` where N equals the length of insert string x (the number of ones in the depuncture code) and produces output data of type `UFixK_0` where K equals the length of insert string multiplied by the length of the depuncture code.
+The Depuncture block accepts data of type UFixN_0 where N equals the length of insert string x (the number of ones in the depuncture code) and produces output data of type UFixK_0 where K equals the length of insert string multiplied by the length of the depuncture code.

-The Xilinx Depuncture block can be used to decode a range of punctured convolution codes.
+The Depuncture block can be used to decode a range of punctured convolution codes.
 The following diagram illustrates an application of this block to implement soft decision Viterbi decoding of punctured convolution codes.

-Figure: Soft Decision Viterbi Decoding

 ![](./Images/hsz1538085512596.png)

 The previous diagram shows a matched filter block connected to a